LiveLeak

-LiveLeak was a British video sharing website headquartered in London.
+LiveLeak was a video sharing website.
 It was founded on 31 October 2006, in part by the team behind Ogrish.com, a shock site that closed on the same day.
-LiveLeak aimed to freely host real footage of politics, war and many other world events and to encourage citizen journalism, although it later became known for hosting videos with gore and extreme violence.
+LiveLeak aimed to freely host real footage of politics, war, and other world events and to encourage citizen journalism, although it became known for hosting videos with gore and extreme violence.

-LiveLeak ceased operations on 5 May 2021, and the URL now redirects to ItemFix, a safe-for-work video sharing site.
+LiveLeak ceased operations on 5 May 2021, and the URL now redirects to ItemFix, a safe-for-work video sharing site which was set up by members of the LiveLeak team including - but only for the set up and launch - Hayden Hewitt.